iauns/vim-subbed/README.md

 Example
 --------

-If the cursor is represented by `^`, and `bad` is in the yank buffer then pressing `-w` will change the following text
+If the cursor is represented by `^`, and where `inquisitive` is in the yank buffer then pressing `-w` will change the following text

 ```
-and the ^good cat climbed ...
+and the ^hairy snail slimed ...
 ```

 into

 ```
+and the inquisitive^ snail slimed ...
 ```

 Why?